sourcegraph/careers/job-descriptions/engineering-manager-product.md

 ## Nice-to-haves

-- Experience working with one or more of technologies that we use (e.g., Go, TypeScript, Kubernetes).
 - A network of excellent software engineers who would be interested to work with you again at Sourcegraph.
 - Published blog posts and/or tech talks about your work.